johnlspouge/Asymptotic-and-Regime-Regression-Program-ARRP/README.md

 * The -append option prefixes a delimiter to the output above.
 * To demarcate appended output, the -append option prefixes a line of hyphens.

 ---
-### Files and Installation

-The files in the download directory include:
-1. `regression_1.0_WINDOWS.zip`: Windows executable with the regression methods.
-1. `regression_LINUX_1.0.zip`: LINUX executable with the regression methods.
-1. `regression_cpp_files.zip`: C++ source files.
-1. `points.dat`: an example of the input file.

-* No special installation is required.
-* The executable files can be downloaded, unzipped and run with the appropriate command line.
-* Alternatively, the source C++ files can be downloaded, unzipped, and complied in a suitable C++ environment.
----
 ### References